stackzoo/stackzoo.io/README.md

 # StackZoo Company Website

-This repo contains the source code for the *StackZoo* company website, hosted here.
+This repo contains the source code for the *StackZoo* company website, hosted <a href="https://www.stackzoo.io">here</a>.

 ## Prerequisites